 The Concert Choir is a select mixed chorus requiring an informal audition.
-As the primary touring ensemble of Marietta College the choir has performed throughout the United States.
-Concert tours are scheduled annually during the week following graduation day in early May.
-Auditions may be scheduled during Freshman Orientation or during the first week of classes in the fall term.
+A wide variety of music is programmed representing various musical periods and including both A Cappella and accompanied compositions.
+Auditions may be scheduled during the first week of classes in the fall term.
 Additional fees apply.